First Charter Bank: Growth

+Acquired

 On August 16, 2007, Fifth Third Bank announced its purchase of First Charter.

 First Charter had deposits of $3.2 billion and assets of $4.8 billion, with 60 branches, four insurance offices and 137 automated-teller machines in North Carolina and Georgia, as well as loan offices in Asheville, N.C., and Reston, Va.
 The $1.1 billion deal gave Fifth Third a major presence in the Southeastern United States, adding to its Georgia branches and giving it an entry into the Charlotte market and the Carolinas.
 The deal closed in June 2008.